 A series of wars which reconfigured nations and societies within Europe, across the Atlantic, and far beyond, culminating in the legendary Battle of Waterloo.

 The wars precipitated by the struggles for independence and attempts at empire building that characterise the Age of Revolution, and their impact on the changing world map.

-A painting of Copenhagen, Wellington’s war horse, which he famously rode at Waterloo.
+A painting of Copenhagen, Wellington’s war horse, which the Great Duke famously rode at Waterloo.